Keio University

 Horie

 If possible, I'd like to continue working in the world of sports.
-It's not that I'm fixated on interpreting, but I'd like to be able to support athletes who go abroad to take on challenges.
-My experience and know-how so far might be of some use in that area.
+It's not that I'm fixated on interpreting, but I'd like to do something that supports athletes who go abroad to take on challenges.
+My past experience and know-how might be of some use in that area.

 ──You didn't play baseball yourself.
-Yet, the fact that you've been in the baseball world for a long time is a strange twist of fate, isn't it?
+Yet, the fact that you've been in the baseball world for so long is a mysterious twist of fate, isn't it?

 Horie

 That's true.
-When I came to America in 2001, Major Leaguers from Japan, starting with Ichiro, were drawing attention.
+When I came to America in 2001, Major Leaguers from Japan, starting with Ichiro, were drawing a lot of attention.
 There was an opportunity there in the profession of media, and I entered the world of Major League Baseball.

 ──Do you have a message for the young Keio University alumni?